LeiGMI/PolymarketPBC/README.md

 ## Overview

-**Sentinel** is a fully autonomous trading agent designed for Polymarket.
+**Sentinel** is an autonomous trading agent prototype designed for Polymarket.
 It operates in a continuous loop:

 ```
 ┌──────────────┐     ┌──────────────┐     ┌──────────────┐     ┌──────────────┐